Nonlinear Relationship

 A relationship between two quantities where the rate of change is not constant—the graph is curved, not a straight line.

-Why is Nonlinear Relationship important?
+What is the Nonlinear Relationship formula?

 How Nonlinear Relationship Connects to Other Ideas